SAP/project-foxhound/README.md

 ## Building

+Choose the appropriate mozconfig by copying "taintfox_mozconfig_[mac|win]" to ".mozconfig".

-The default build settings should work fine:
+The default build settings should now work fine:

 ```bash
 ./mach build